Ocado elevated to the FTSE 100

 Ocado is joining the FTSE 100 after seeing a big jump in its share price following a year of dealmaking.

-The online retailer's promotion to the blue chip index was confirmed on Wednesday in the latest quarterly reshuffle.
+The online retailer's promotion to the blue-chip index was confirmed on Wednesday in the latest quarterly reshuffle.

 Ocado is joined by betting firm GVC, owner of Ladbrokes Coral, while G4S and Mediclinic are demoted to the FTSE 250.